joesobo/CodeGraphy/.github/CONTRIBUTING.md

 ### Committing Changes

-Commit messages should follow the [commit message convention](./COMMIT_CONVENTION.md) so that changelogs can be automatically generated.
-Commit messages will be automatically validated upon commit.
+We prefer using commit messages that follow these [commit message convention](./COMMIT_CONVENTION.md) so that important changes are quickly and easily viewed from the code history.

 ### Commonly used Yarn scripts